 Kathleen Hansen says

-Awesome!
-So glad you liked it!
-Thanks for your comment 🙂
+I’m so glad you liked it, Karen!
+Thank you for your comment 🙂